8 Most Common Workplace Injuries for Factory Workers

 Machines can also cause concussions, lacerations, and burns.
 This is why employees must always have the proper certifications to operate certain machinery.
 Employers must also display warning signs around heavy equipment so workers understand the risks involved.

-5. Exposure to Harmful Chemicals
+5. Exposure to Harmful Substances

 Chemical spills in factories can lead to serious burns, skin irritation, or respiratory issues.
 Even when employees wear safety gear, they’re still in danger if an accident occurs.